-Sawbenches are really handy when using a Panel Saw.
+Sawbenches are helpful when using a Panel Saw.
 For an article on sawbenches by Christopher Schwarz, the former Editor of Popular Woodworking Magazine, click here.

 Take a couple of pieces of thin, straight scrap and clamp them in your vise on either side of the blade so that the top of the scrap is flush with the bottom of the gullets on the teeth.
 Take your file and take one swipe per tooth.
 Notice the small groove the file leaves in the wood.
 This is a good gauge to show you how deep you're filing.
-The teeth are so fine on your saw that no more than one pass per gullet should be necessary.
 If you use this method consistently, you shouldn't ever have to joint your saw.
-Of course, Dovetail Saw teeth are sharpened to a rip profile, so you can file all the teeth on the Dovetail Saw from the same side.

 Proposition 65 Notice: Bronze and brass alloys contain lead, a chemical known to the State of California to cause cancer and birth defects, or other reproductive harm.
 Wash hands after handling.